 I went to your Papa’s office, we talked about it and decided to go home, get all our hospital gear, and go have lunch at Little Dom’s since dinner was out of the question.

-We had a lovely lunch together, Papa ate hangar steak with arugala and I had ricotta gnochi in a tomato sauce.
+We had a lovely lunch together, Papa ate hangar steak with arugula and I had ricotta gnocchi in a tomato sauce.
 Then we parked the car and walked into the hospital together at 2pm.
 It was totally surreal, going in this way, but I felt so good and happy I didn’t care.
-I had finally fully surrendered to whatever would need to happen to get you out in the best way possible and all that mattered was you, not some idea I had about what birthing you should look like.
+I finally fully surrendered to whatever would need to happen to get you out in the best way possible and all that mattered was you, not some idea I had about what birthing you should look like.

 The labor and delivery room was bigger than we expected and quite nice, actually.
 Soothing blue wallpaper, a big open window, full bathroom with shower, and wi-fi.
 What more could we ask for?
 How about a better bed for Papa.
 That was sad.
 I don’t even want to talk about that.
 Poor guy.